open-sauced/docs/docs/contributing/introduction-to-contributing.md

 **_We actively welcome your pull requests.
 However, you must link your work to an existing issue._**

 1. Fork the repo and create your branch from the default branch.
-2. Name your branch to something descriptive of the work you are doing. i.e., `adds-new-thing` or `fixes-mobile`.
+2. Name your branch to something descriptive of your work, i.e., `add-navbar` or `fix-style`.
 3. If you've added code that should be tested, add tests.
 4. If you've changed APIs, update the documentation.
 5. If you make visual changes, screenshots are required.
 6. Ensure the test suite passes.
 7. Make sure you address any lint warnings.
 8. If you improve the existing code, please let us know in your PR description.
 9. Completing the PR form is required.
-Make sure to fill the PR title, description, [link to an issue](https://help.github.com/en/github/writing-on-github/autolinked-references-and-urls), and all the necessary areas.
+Make sure to fill in the PR title, description, [link to an issue](https://help.github.com/en/github/writing-on-github/autolinked-references-and-urls), and all the necessary areas.

    - The title is required to begin with "feat:" or "fix:"
    - Unsolicited code is welcomed, but an issue is required to announce your intentions. **_PRs without a linked issue will be marked invalid and closed_**.